Hawai'i’s 100% clean energy future – locally produced renewable energy

 *Formerly AES Distributed Energy (AES DE)

 AES is deeply committed to being an active, invested member of the communities we serve.

 We have received valuable feedback from community members and interested stakeholders during early-stage outreach.
-Comments, questions, and feedback have directly contributed to the studies being conducted and project design.
-AES is in the process of evaluating the priority issues identified by the community and is committed to proactively addressing these as part of the Project's ongoing design efforts.
+Comments, questions and feedback has directly contributed to the studies being conducted and project design.
+AES is in the process of evaluating the priority issues identified by the community and is committed to proactively addressing these as part of the Projects ongoing design efforts.

 Community Outreach Plan:

 - Identify and maintain a list of area leaders, interested stakeholders, and regional community organizations

 - Provide Project information on an ongoing basis, including: